spcs/synaps/synaps-api/doc/source/artifacts/apispec/action/put_metric_alarm.rst

      - Description
      - Mandatory
    * - EvaluationPeriods
-     - Period to compare with threshold. (minute)
+     - Number of periods to evaluate the alarm.

        Data type: Integer

-       Valid value: 1 ~ 100
+       Valid value: 1 ~ 1440
+       Limitation: Period * EvaluationPeriods should not exceed 86400(24 hours)
      - Yes
    * - InsufficientDataActions.member.N
      - Phone number to send SMS or E-mail address to send an E-mail when the